MalinkaMell/liri-node-app/README.md

 Use the following commands:

 * search Spotify for songs
-    node ./liri.js concert-this [band-name]
+ - node ./liri.js concert-this [band-name]
-* search Bands in Town for concerts node ./liri.js spotify-this-song [song-name]
+* search Bands in Town for concerts
+ - node ./liri.js spotify-this-song [song-name]
 * search OMDB for movies
-    node ./liri.js movie-this [movie-name]
+ - node ./liri.js movie-this [movie-name]
-* randomize choise between the three node ./liri.js do-what-it-says
+* randomize choise between the three
+ - node ./liri.js do-what-it-says
-* write all the search requests in a .txt fie no need to run the command, he will do it for you
+* write all the search requests in a .txt fie
+ - no need to run any command, he will do it for you

 #### APIs used